 Additive manufacturing is also increasingly being adopted by other users, however: owing to the dramatic drop in prices, more and more installations are appearing on the market and are being used in educational establishments such as universities and their institutes, in industrial R&D departments, and in small and medium-sized enterprises such as engineering offices and dental laboratories.

-To date (2019), only few valid German studies have delivered conclusions regarding possible hazards to the health of workers during the use of additive manufacturing methods.
-The IFA intends to rectify this deficit by means of a "3D printer" project.
+Despite the growing spread of 3D printing, at present (2019) hardly any valid German studies have delivered conclusions regarding possible hazards to the health of workers during the use of additive manufacturing methods.
+The IFA intends to rectify this deficit by means of its research activities on the topic of 3D printers.

 In addition, the unit responsible for the Measurement system for exposure assessment of the German Social Accident Insurance Institutions (MGU) has set up a measurement campaign in the area of exposure associated with additive manufacturing methods, including 3D printers.
 Particular attention will be paid to the materials employed, such as metals, acrylonitrile butadiene styrene (ABS) and polylactic acid (PLA).
 Of particular interest are for example powder(bed)-based methods, stereolithography and fused layer modelling (FLM).
 For this purpose, the inhalative exposure to hazardous substances was measured in production areas and at office-type workplaces.
 Examples of the substances include:

-Beisser, R. et al.: Inhalation exposure to metals during additive processes (3D printing) (PDF, 776 kB)
+Beisser, R. et al.: Inhalation exposure to metals during additive processes (3D printing) (PDF, 776 kB, nicht barrierefrei)

 Translated from: Gefahrstoffe - Reinhaltung der Luft 77 (2017) No. 11/12, p.
 487-496